GPflow/GPflow/README.md

 ### Requirements

-GPflow depends on both TensorFlow (TF, version ≥ 2.2) and TensorFlow Probability (TFP, version ≥ 0.10.1).
-We support Python ≥ 3.6.
+GPflow depends on both TensorFlow (TF, version ≥ 2.4) and TensorFlow Probability (TFP, version ≥ 0.12).
+We support Python ≥ 3.7.

-**NOTE:** TensorFlow Probability releases are tightly coupled to TensorFlow, e.g. TFP 0.12 requires TF>=2.4, TFP 0.11 requires TF>=2.3, and TFP 0.10 requires TF>=2.2.
+**NOTE:** TensorFlow Probability releases are tightly coupled to TensorFlow, e.g. TFP 0.14 requires TF>=2.6, TFP 0.13 requires TF>=2.5, and TFP 0.12 requires TF>=2.4.
 Unfortunately, this is _not_ specified in TFP's dependencies.
 So if you already have an (older) version of TensorFlow installed, GPflow will pull in the latest TFP, which will be incompatible.
 If you get errors such as `ImportError: This version of TensorFlow Probability requires TensorFlow version >= 2.4`, you have to either upgrade TensorFlow (`pip install -U tensorflow`) or manually install an older version of the `tensorflow_probability` package.

 ### Latest (stable) release from PyPI